 Father, I thank You for the gift of forgiveness You gave me.
 Although I deserve nothing, You give me everything.
 Please provide me with a gracious and loving heart so that I may be able to go into the world and forgive those who need to experience the power of Your forgiveness.
 In Jesus’ name, I pray, amen.

-This an easy chili to prepare and also conveniently cheap.
+This is an easy chili to prepare and also conveniently cheap.
 Every ingredient can be obtained from Dollar Tree.
 My picky taster, my husband Bob, loves this.

 Easy Chili Using Items from Dollar Tree